 - Psychological: Interprets the findings of the experimental aspects according to special principles in order to discover the causes and features of handwriting, character being one.
 This aspect includes mental and physical health, medications and aging.
 In other words: Why the writing looks the way it does.

-Sheila Lowe, MS, CFDE, is trained in both areas of handwriting analysis.
-She first qualified to testify as a handwriting expert in 1985 and has more than 40 years of experience.
+Sheila Lowe, MS, CFDE, is trained and highly experienced in both areas of handwriting analysis.
+She first qualified to testify as a handwriting expert in 1985 and has been in practice for more than 40 years.
 A member of the board of directors of the Scientific Association of Forensic Examiners, she serves as Ethics chair, and co-authored the SAFE Standards with Reed Hayes.

 Contact Sheila at Sheila@sheilalowe.com